donkassim/quranstudy/chapters/103/reflection-template.md

 [Your notes here]
 ```

+## Guided Meditation Exercises

+### Exercise 1: Time Awareness Meditation (5-10 minutes)
+*Close your eyes and focus on your breath.
+Consider how each breath represents a moment of your limited time in this world.
+Reflect on how you can make each moment count toward the four elements of salvation.*

+### Exercise 2: Self-Assessment Visualization (10-15 minutes)
+*Imagine yourself standing before four pillars labeled Faith, Good Deeds, Truth, and Patience.
+Visualize the relative heights of each pillar in your life.
+Which stands tallest?
+Which needs strengthening?
+What specific actions would raise each pillar?*

+### Exercise 3: Community Connection Reflection (10 minutes)
+*Bring to mind 3-5 people in your community.
+For each person, consider:
+- How might you encourage them toward truth?
+- How might you support their patience through difficulties?
+- What mutual encouragement do they provide to you?*

 ## Action Plan
 *Based on your reflection, what specific actions will you take to better implement the guidance of this surah in your life?*